warframeblog/warframeblog/content/how-to-get-revenant.md

 ---
 title: How to get Revenant
-seoTitle: "How to get Revenant?
+seoTitle: "✅ How to get Revenant?
 Revenant Quest Guide Step By Step"
 date: 2018-08-25T01:03:18+00:00
 author: warframe
 layout: post